blueag8/Super-Scholar/README.md

 *Bugs & issues faced*

- - [ ] 1.

- The game appeared fine on my Android phone.
+ - The game appeared fine on my Android phone.
 However, on iPhone6  the play button is almost transparent.

 	*Solution*
-. slight tweaking of CSS.
+	- slight tweaking of CSS.

-4. The player can still activate get data and get a score before the timer starts, this results in the player being able to get an infinite score.
+- The player can still activate get data and get a score before the timer starts, this results in the player being able to get an infinite score.

+   *Solution*
-5. This bug was due to having onClick functionality written as inline HTML.
+    -  This bug was due to having onClick functionality written as inline HTML.

 example:
 <input type="image" src="img/Marvel_logo.png"  value="Marvel" id="publishers"  for="Marvel"  class="col-sm-4" onclick="getData(), getScore()">